SaitoTech/saito-crypto-api-modules/README.md

 For details of the architecture, see our [architecture document](https://github.com/SaitoTech/saito-lite/blob/master/docs/saito-dot-integration.pdf).

+## Testing

+Test have been included for the modules included in this repository.
+These mock the existance of a Saito stack and configuration and exercise the basic functions.

+### Notes

+These tests run against Saito infrastructure (Westend, Kusama and Polkadot nodes).
+Tests can be run against arbitrary infrastructure by editing the constants in the head of the relevant module.

+These tests include transfering funds.
+The transfer functions abort if no balance is available.

 ## Future Work

 If a DAPP author also wishes to leverage Saito as an Open Infrastructure platform as well, all interactions with the cryptocurrency can be passed through Saito Transactions.
 This enables efficient distribution of the transactions to their endpoint services within the Saito Network and also allows the author to receive payment for access to the endpoints by requiring a micro-payment in Saito.